-In today’s digital world, online education is booming.
-The eLearning market is poised to grow to $325.10 billion by 2025.
-Within this market, video hosting for online courses is a key sector.
+In addition to its value to society, online education is booming from a business perspective.
+The online learning market is poised to grow to $325.10 billion by 2025.
+Within this market, video hosting for online courses make up a key sector.

 For example, a yoga teacher can only provide a set number of classes to a set number of students at a studio.
 By delivering these yoga sessions online, however, it’s possible to reach thousands or millions of viewers.
 With a dedicated platform for video hosting for online courses, users can also add a subscription model to the mix.
 As a result, a single online yoga session can become an ongoing revenue generator.

-In this article, we’ll explore the eLearning video market and video hosting for online courses in particular.
-To get you up to speed, we’ll discuss key platform features for video hosting for online courses.
-In addition, we’ll review and compare the best video hosting platforms for eLearning contexts.
+Today, we’ll explore the video learning platform model, the distance learning market, and video hosting options best suited for online courses.
+We’ll discuss key platform features for video hosting for online courses, and we’ll review and compare the best video hosting platforms for online learning.

 Table of Contents